Bridge Diffusion Model: Bridge Chinese Text-to-Image Diffusion Model with English Communities: Experiments

-In this section, we assessed BDM's capability to integrate with Textual Inversion\cite{DBLP:conf/iclr/GalAAPBCC23}.
-We selected English Textual Inversion embeddings capable of adjusting age, named Age Slider\footnote{\url{https://civitai.com/models/65214/age-slider}}, and carried out image generation using the same random seed and identical native language text descriptions.
-The generated results are depicted in the Fig.\ref{fig:Text Inversion}.
-It can be observed that within the native language semantic context, the age of the depicted individuals can be modified based on adjustments made to the embeddings.
-This observation signifies BDM's aptitude for seamless integration with Textual Inversion capabilities from the English communities.
+\textbf{Textual Inversion.} In Fig.\ref{fig:Text Inversion}, we showcase BDM's ability to work with Textual Inversion\cite{DBLP:conf/iclr/GalAAPBCC23}.
+We select English Textual Inversion embeddings capable of adjusting age, named Age Slider\cite{AgeSlider}, and carry out image generation using the same random seed and identical native language text descriptions.
+It is clear that within the native language context, the age of the depicted individuals can be varied by adjusting the embeddings.